syphr42/recipes/docs/index.md

 {% comment %}
 =======================
-The following part removes dulpicated categories and invalid categories like blank.
+The following part removes duplicated categories and invalid categories like blank.
 =======================
 {% endcomment %}
 {% assign categories = "" %}